A territory fully integrated into a national park

 Combating plastic pollution

-The Mediterranean, which constitutes 1% of the world's marine waters, concentrates 7% of microplastic pollution (source: wwf.fr).
-Most of the pollution is invisible to the naked eye (plastics in the form of nano and micro-particles) and comes from aqueous effluents.
-Another pollution, more visible, appears in an ephemeral but recurrent way, according to the currents, between Corsica and Elba: a plastic island of more than 10 km, formed by untreated waste.
+The Mediterranean, a semi-enclosed sea, accounts for 1% of the world's marine waters, and concentrates 7% of microplastic pollution (source: wwf.fr).
+Most of this pollution is invisible to the naked eye (plastics in the form of nano and micro-particles), and comes from aqueous effluents.

 Facing climate change

-The warming of the sea has been measured thanks to a monitoring station installed around the island.
-A study (Greenpeace/University of Genoa) has highlighted a link between rising sea temperatures and the impact on biodiversity (species mortality, coral bleaching, fish migration).
+The warming of the sea has been measured thanks to a monitoring station installed on the island's outskirts.
+A study (Greenpeace/University of Genoa) has highlighted the link between rising sea temperatures and the impact on biodiversity (species mortality, coral bleaching, fish migration).
 Climate change could also lead to a greater frequency and intensity of extreme events, including droughts.
-Faced with this situation, initiatives have been taken to develop renewable energy production, but also to raise awareness of the need to control water and energy consumption.
-The island is accessible by boat from the mainland.
-It is easy to get around on foot, by bicycle or public transport and to consume locally (slowfood and agriturismo networks).
-A pleasant way to preserve this island that legend has it that a pearl escaped from the diadem of Venus was born.
+In light of this, a number of initiatives have been launched to develop renewable energy production and raise awareness of the need to reduce water and energy consumption.